rspeed/Django-MetaSettings/README.markdown

-# Django-MetaSettings
+# Django MetaSettings

 Simplify the obnoxious task of configuring the same Django project in multiple environments.

 ## About

 Django MetaSettings allows you to place settings specific to different environments into separate files.
 Based on certain environmental conditions different settings can be loaded from multiple sources.
+This solves the classic issues of unnecessary development/production branches, or leaving uncommitted code changes sitting on a server.

+The example use case is differentiating between development and production and individual machines, but the design is extremely flexible.

+Unlike most other split-settings solutions, Django MetaSettings maintains the global scope between settings files.
+Because of this, it's possible to modify settings initiated in a different file.
+This allows behavior like adding items to ``INSTALLED_APPLICATONS`` only in certain conditions.

 ## Installation